Main content | back to top

 Prevention and cure

-In the 1990s over a fifth of Filipinos were at risk of contracting the disease.
+In the 1990s more than a fifth of Filipinos were at risk of contracting the disease.
 On Palawan alone, more than 50,000 people were thought to be infected.
-Many people did not know how to prevent the spread.
+Many people shared misconceptions about how malaria is spread.
 “We thought the infection was caused by eating pineapple on an empty stomach or drinking coconut juice,” says Deborah.

-To help educate people and treat the symptoms, in 1999 the Pilipinas Shell Foundation launched the Kilusan Ligtas Malaria (Movement Against Malaria) social investment programme.
+To help educate people and treat the disease, in 1999 the Pilipinas Shell Foundation launched the Kilusan Ligtas Malaria (Movement Against Malaria) social investment programme.

 Volunteers in the Bukidnon province, the Philippines, show the benefits of sleeping under an insecticide-treated net

-The foundation manages community projects for Shell Philippines Exploration, which on Palawan produces natural gas for power.
-It worked with the provincial government and the Department of Health to set up 344 malaria village laboratories in the Palawan province, with trained local staff to detect the malaria parasite in blood smears.
+The foundation manages community projects for Shell Philippines Exploration, which produces natural gas for power on Palawan.
+It worked with the provincial government and the Department of Health to set up 344 malaria village microscopy laboratories in Palawan province, where trained local staff detect the malaria parasite in blood smears.

-The programme provides leaflets and holds village meetings to raise awareness of malaria prevention.
+The programme provides printed information and holds village meetings to raise awareness of malaria prevention.
 It encourages people to sleep under the mosquito nets, wear trousers and long-sleeved shorts in the evening, and clear streams where mosquitoes breed.

 Pregnant women from the province of Tawi-Tawi receive anti-malaria packs.
 Photo: Shell Philippines.

-Since the programme started in 1999, it has helped reduce malaria deaths in Palawan by nearly 97%, from around 99 a year to three in 2013.
+Since the programme started in 1999, it has helped reduce malaria deaths in Palawan by nearly 94%, from around 99 a year to five in 2014.